 Discover how you can stay one step ahead of your OCD.
 You’ll learn about the world of mindfulness, and how living in the present moment non-judgmentally is so important when you have OCD.
 You’ll also explore the concept of self-compassion; what it is, what it isn’t, how to use it, and why people with OCD benefit from it.
 Finally, you’ll discover daily games, tips, and tricks for outsmarting your OCD, meditations and mindfulness exercises, and much, much more.Review

 Exposure-response prevention has been practised for almost half-a-century and remains the most effective therapy for treating OCD.
 With Mindfulness integrated into the process, this offers a solution for improving task engagement (in and out of the therapy room) and provides scope for preventing relapse.

-Get a FREE online counselling consultation with Sunil Punjabi
+Online counselling with Sunil Punjabi

 My colleague, Sunil Punjabi, is a confident therapist and highly recommended for his expert approach in delivering mindful-based ERP with acceptance commitment therapy, the treatment of choice for OCD.
 He does call and skype and offers a sliding scale.
 For more details you can contact me here.